dependently-typed/hack-a-lang/README.md

 ## Part 4: AST evaluator

-The AST evaluator/Interpreter takes the generated AST and performs all of the actions needed in the code, from evaluating arithmetic expressions to recursive function calls.
+The AST evaluator/Interpreter takes the generated AST and performs all of the actions needed in the code from evaluating arithmetic expressions to recursive function calls.
+The Interpreter has to deal with evaluating expressions and statements, executing bits of code, and managing the changing states of the environment.

 ### Exercises

-1. Implement the ...
+1. Implement the `executeBlock` function in `Interpreter.py`
-2. Implement the ...
+2. Implement the `visitIf` and `visitWhile` function in `Interpreter.py`
+3. (Optional) Implement the `get` function in `Environment.py`

 ### Relevant files

 ```
-Parser.py     # The actual parser that takes the tokenized string and generates the AST
+Interpreter.py      # The intepreter that will execute the parsed code
-Expr.py       # The expression class for representing simple expressions
-Stmt.py       # The statement class for representing compound statements
+Environment.py      # The environment at runtime, handles defined variables and more
+LoxCallable.py      # Originally and interface for LoxFunction
+LoxFunction.py      # File needed for handling environment changes
+RuntimeError.py     # Custom RuntimeError class
+Return.py           # Custom Return class
 ```

 ## Part 5: Bytecode